 Lackawanna College provides resident housing for male and female students attending the institution's Scranton campus.
-Accommodations are maintained in dormitories located approximately one block or less from the central campus building.
-McKinnie Hall, a completely renovated three-story structure at the corner of Vine Street and Wyoming Avenue, has space for 140 male students in dormitory-style rooms housing three or four persons.
+Accommodations are maintained in dormitories located approximately two blocks or less from the central campus building.
+McKinnie Hall, a completely renovated three-story structure at the corner of Vine Street and Wyoming Avenue, has space for 147 students in dormitory-style rooms housing three or four persons.
 It opened in the fall of 2002.
-Within the building, there is a state-of-the-art weight room available to residents.

-A second dormitory has been created in Lackawanna's Library Building, Seeley Hall, a multi-use structure located at 406 North Washington Avenue and opened for the fall 2008 semester.
-It occupies the middle three floors of the building and serves 90 male students.
+Seeley Hall, a multi-use structure located at 406 North Washington Avenue and opened for the fall 2008 semester.
+It occupies the middle three floors of the building and serves 108 students.
+Seeley Memorial Library is also located in Seeley Hall.